 Eating snow, without melting it first, takes extra energy for your body to heat it.
 The last thing you want in an emergency is to expend much-needed energy and lower your core body temperature.

 Plus, the cold feeling you’re going to experience in your throat and stomach is not going to be pleasant, I assure you.

 Take the time to melt the snow and if you can, remove some of the pollutants by purifying it, and then drink it.

-Mistake #20: Not Having the Tools and Knowledge to Process and Eat the Food
+Mistake #20: Not Having the Tools and Knowledge to Process Food

-Mistake #21: Putting Only One Food Type Inside a Bucket
+Mistake #21: Putting Only One Type of Food Inside a Bug Out Bucket

 Of course, each Mylar bag should have only one type of food but you can put various separate Mylar bags into one bucket.